 Course Approval Committee

-The CAC reviews new and revised courses submitted by faculty.
-The committee considers compliance with college standards, accreditation standards, curriculum policies, and alignment with the college mission, values, and learning outcomes.
+The Course Approval Committee (CAC) reviews new, revised, and adopted courses submitted by faculty.
+The committee considers compliance with college standards, accreditation standards, curriculum policies, and alignment with Special Requirements/Tags and College-Wide Learning Outcomes (CWLO).

-All new and revised courses must be reviewed and approved by the CAC prior to approval by the Vice President for Instruction.
+All new, revised, and adopted courses must be reviewed and approved by the CAC prior to approval by the Vice President for Instruction.
 The CAC maintains and facilitates documents related to the course approval process.

 Course Approval Committee Goals

-- Enable programs to offer high quality courses that support college-wide and program level learning outcomes.
+- Enable programs to offer high quality courses that meet college-wide and course-level learning outcomes.

 - Promote curriculum development.